gpolyn/front-end-developer/README.md

 To demonstrate my front-end web skills in 2017, I duplicate a [five-year-old front-end](http://www.sizemymultifamilyloan.com/api/fha_sec223f_demo) from my personal commercial real estate finance site, [sizemymultifamilyloan.com](http://www.sizemymultifamilyloan.com).
 The original front-end was completed in [CoffeeScript](http://coffeescript.org) on [Backbone](http://backbonejs.org) and depending on the [Rails](http://guides.rubyonrails.org/index.html) 3 asset pipeline.

-For the duplication effort, I chose [React](https://facebook.github.io/react) and [Angular 2](https://angular.io) due to their popularity and to my comfort in the quality of their ongoing support by Facebook and Google.
+For the duplication effort(s), I chose [React](https://facebook.github.io/react) and [Angular 2](https://angular.io) due to their popularity and to my comfort in the quality of their ongoing support by Facebook and Google.
 I have observed the following two conditions in my duplication efforts:

 1. the DOM structure and CSS style for the original front-end would be retained wherever possible, and
 2. the React and Angular duplicates would be coded by contract, specifically, distinct components would be given as [Typescript](https://www.typescriptlang.org) interface programmer assignments.